 - Stir in the chicken stock and simmer for 5 minutes.

-- In the slow cooker, add the onion, garlic, celery, red bell pepper, Cajun seasoning, thyme and the liquid.
+- In the slow cooker, add the onion, garlic, celery, red bell pepper, Cajun seasoning, thyme, bay leaves, and the liquid from the frypan.

-- If you want to add shrimp or prawns, then these will need to go at the very end.
-Add these when you only have about fifteen minutes left.
-Personally, I would add about one to two cups depending on how much you like them.
+- If you want to add shrimp or prawns, then these will need to be added at the very end.
+Add these when you only have about thirty minutes left.
+Personally, I would add about one to two cups, depending on how much you like them.

-If you love a good stew then you should also check out the hearty beef goulash, it has tender pieces of beef in a rich sauce.
+If you love a tasty stew, then you should also check out the hearty beef goulash, it has tender pieces of beef in a rich sauce.
 It’s incredible and well worth checking out.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.